University of Niš Faculty of Science and Mathematics: History

 Today's Faculty of Sciences and Mathematics, as an institution of the University of Niš, began its life within the Faculty of Philosophy in Niš.
 Established in 1971, the Faculty of Philosophy initially comprised several departments, three of which were Department of Mathematics, Department of Physics, and Department of Chemistry.
 It is these three departments that constituted the core which would later expand into Niš University's Faculty of Sciences and Mathematics.
 The Faculty was officially founded by Decision of the Government of the Republic of Serbia on 20 September 1999.
 By the same Decision it was determined that the Faculty would have five departments: Department of Mathematics, Department of Physics, Department of Chemistry, Department of Geography, and Department of Biology with Ecology.

-At present, the Faculty of Sciences and Mathematics is one of the leading educational and research institutions that employs over 200 teaching and research staff.
+At present, the Faculty of Sciences and Mathematics employs over 200 teaching and research staff.
 Since its establishment, more than 4,000 students have earned a bachelor's degree, and over 150 students have acquired a doctoral degree in the field of natural sciences and mathematics.

-Mission and vision

-The mission of the Faculty of Sciences and Mathematics is to deliver top-notch education in the areas of natural and mathematical sciences, thereby providing primary and secondary schools, institutes, companies, and industry with qualified teachers, researchers, and engineers who will be able to respond to the ever-growing scientific, technological, and research challenges.

-The vision of the Faculty of Sciences and Mathematics is to reach the level of a developed institution of higher learning in its own fields of study so that the achieved quality would guarantee the Faculty the status of a developed European institution and open the possibility of it becoming the leading scientific center in the region.